sorourke2/OA-12-6/README.md

 ## Assumptions Made
 When looking at the criteria:
 #### Restaurant Name
 Partial name matching on the cuisine only searches for prefixes.
+The search is case-insensitive.
 If a restaurant name is more than one word, the matching will check every word for prefixes.
 For example, if we are searching for "Gri", the two restaurants "Grill House" and "Steak Grill" will be included in the result.
 I believe this is better than just searching the first word for the prefix and better than looking for if the word is include ANYWHERE in the word (for example: searching "eak" and getting "Steak Grill").

 #### Customer Rating(1 star ~ 5 stars)
 This will be an integer with a set range of 1-5